nyankittone/i3wm-config/README.md

 + I want to write a "configuration" script, that will update the config with stuff appropriate for a specific monitor setup automatically, or something.
 Right now, that must be done manually.
   Bleh.
++ Add variables for workspace names in the config